Our small print

-(1) The terms and conditions of AGROBS GmbH (hereinafter "Supplier") and the customer (hereinafter "Customer") shall be governed exclusively by the following terms and conditions in the version valid at the time of the order.
-Any deviating, conflicting or supplementary general terms and conditions of the Customer shall only become part of the contract if and to the extent that the Supplier expressly agrees to their validity in writing.
+(1) For the Terms and Conditions of AGROBS GmbH (hereinafter "Supplier") and the customer (hereinafter "Customer"), the following conditions shall apply exclusively in the version valid at the time of order.
+Deviating, conflicting or additional General Terms and Conditions of the Customer shall become part of the contract only if and to the extent that the Provider has expressly consented in writing to their validity.
 This requirement of consent shall also apply if the Supplier submits or accepts an offer with reference to the overriding validity of his own General Terms and Conditions and/or the Supplier performs the service incumbent on it without reservation in the knowledge of the Customer's General Terms and Conditions.

-(2) The Customer is a consumer insofar as a legal transaction is concluded for purposes which can predominantly neither be attributed to the Customer's commercial nor self-employed professional activity.
+(2) The Customer is a consumer if they conclude a legal transaction for purposes which can predominantly be attributed neither to the Customer's commercial nor self-employed professional activity.
 In contrast, an entrepreneur is any natural or legal person or partnership with legal capacity acting in the exercise of its commercial or independent professional activity when concluding a contract.

 § 2 Conclusion of contract